 Being right in the tourist district, it was also perfectly located for some quick sightseeing and a dive into the Singapore food scene.

 One great feature of 5footwayy.inn hostel the rooftop area from where you get fantastic views (see above) of both the traditional-style temples and the modern skyline of Singapore.

 Focused on a friendly atmosphere; great to meet other travelers

 Ideal for solo travelers and Asia backpackers

-The InnCrowd is a true backpacker-style hostel: very budget-friendly and with a big focus on creating a fun and lively atmosphere.
-Hostels in Singapore usually have a less social atmosphere than you might be accustomed to elsewhere, but InnCrowd Hostel is the major exception (it scores highest on the atmosphere rating on Hostelworld!).
+In my experience, hostels in Singapore are usually higher quality but have a somewhat less social atmosphere than you might be accustomed to elsewhere in Asia.
+However, the Betel Box Backpacker Hostel is the major exception (it even scores highest on the atmosphere rating on Hostelworld).

-The hostel has a fun common room and provides extras like free breakfast, free walking tours, and an island-hopping tour using their own boat.
+The dorm beds are not fancy or custom-built, just metal bunk beds, but this is a classic backpacker haunt after all.
 I recommend this hostel if you’re backpacking through Asia and are looking for a hostel with a similar feel to hostels in Thailand and other countries.

 Tribe Theory Startup Hostel

 The best Singapore hostel for digital nomads or business travelers